Fishermen hire Bush-era official in challenge to whale laws - NewsBreak

 “You have administrative overreach.
 The implications are easy to understand,” he said.
 “It directly threatens really one of the most iconic American industries.
 Everyone who has ever enjoyed a lobster can appreciate this."

 The fisheries service has declined to comment on the lawsuit.
-The Maine Lobstermen’s Association also filed court papers on Tuesday asking for its appeal to be expedited because of the jeopardy posed to the fishery by the new restrictions on where and how they can fish.
+The Maine Lobstermen's Association also said it planned to file court papers on Tuesday asking for its appeal to be expedited because of the jeopardy posed to the fishery by the new rules.

 Environmental groups have long pushed for stronger protections for the right whales, which were devastated generations ago during the commercial whaling era.
 The groups have made their own case in court that the federal government should be doing more to protect the whales.